atomica-dev/land-x-safety-module/content/faq/faq.md

 title: LandX Safety Module Frequently Asked Questions
 tabs: []
 items:
-  - header: What do stakers get in return?
-    content: >
-      In exchange for staking token into Safety Module stakers receive risk premium payments paid by LandX users, and rewards from LandX and LandX partners.
-You can claim the risk premium payments rewards at any time.

-      Most pools give risk premiums in USDC, and rewards in LNDX/xToken.
   - header: What is LandX Safety Module?
     content: >
       LandX Safety Module is a widely used safety mechanism to protect users of